Cray-HPE/docs-csm/operations/network/management_network/aruba/locator_led.md

 # Locator LED

 The Locator LED is an LED in the front of the chassis that you can turn on or make flash.
-This is a handy feature when guiding someone to your switch during a “remote hands” situation, such as asking data center engineer to run a cable to your switch.
+This is a handy feature when guiding someone to your switch during a "remote hands" situation, such as asking data center engineer to run a cable to your switch.

 ## Configuration Commands